haaklina/Final-Project/Dataset Card.md

 ## Dataset Summary:
 Introduction
 Investigating symbiotic bioluminescence between marine animals (e.g., fish, squid) and luminous bacteria (e.g., *Vibrio fischeri*)
 To investigate how host-symbiont specificity and bioluminescent traits vary across taxa and environments, particularly food web dynamics and climate change.
+This dataset compiles information from over 60 marine host species (including cephalopods, ponyfish, cardinalfish, ostracods, and lanternfish) known to engage in symbiotic bioluminescence with bacterial partners.
+Data were extracted from a systematic review of primary literature, including peer-reviewed articles published from 2000 to 2024.

+Each row in the dataset represents a host species, and the variables were Cephalopoda, Teleostei, Crustacea as Taxonomic Group (Clade), Symbiotic Bacteria for Genus or species of light-producing symbiont (e.g., *Vibrio fischeri*, *Photobacterium leiognathi*).
+Transmission Mode considered for Horizontal, vertical, or mixed.
+Light Organ Complexity Score (1–10) is based on morphological and physiological traits (e.g., control mechanisms, reflectors, shutter systems), Habitat Depth included Shallow reef, midwater, or deep-sea and Bioluminescence Function considered Communication, camouflage, prey attraction, so forth.

+This dataset supports quantitative comparative analysis through ANOVA to test differences in light organ complexity across clades, Chi-square tests to examine the relationship between transmission mode and host group and  Logistic regression to predict the likelihood of symbiotic acquisition based on habitat or clade.

 ## Data format:
 All data are DNA sequences in standard fasta files, grouped either by species (in the case of the animals) or in sequencing run.